Tukkhum: Etymology

 The term is of foreign origin and some suggest that it comes from the old Persian word tauhma meaning "kin or tribe."

-Tukkhum is a term often used by North Caucasians for a tribe or family, and is found among the Dagestani peoples such as Avars, Tabasarans, Kumyks, and Lezghins.
+Tukkhum is a term often used by North Caucasians for a tribe or family, and is found among the Dagestani peoples such as Avars, Dargins, Kumyks and Lezghins.
 The term is used to describe different clan structures for different ethnicities and does not mean the same thing from one ethnicity to the other.
+While within the traditional social structure of the Avars, Dargins and Lezgins the concept of tukkhum is synonymous with a fully fledged clan, among the Kumyks the term is applied primarily in the sense of a family.

 To the Chechens, it was introduced by Mamakaev in 1962 and it has been used in Chechen historical studies ever since.
 It is noted by the Caucasiologist Kharadze in 1968, that Mamakaev is the basis for the Chechen use of tukkhum to make the social structure of the Chechens more complex and interesting, despite the meaning of tukkhum not being clear in the Chechen language.
-The famous 19th century historian Bashir Dalgat who studied extensively the Chechen and Ingush peoples, noted that the term "tukkhum" was completely foreign to most Chechens as it was only used by some societies in the lowlands.
+The famous 19th-century historian Bashir Dalgat who studied extensively the Chechen and Ingush peoples, noted that the term "tukkhum" was completely foreign to most Chechens as it was only used by some societies in the lowlands.
 According to him, most Chechens only referred to their teip (especially in the highlands) and never knew of or used the term "tukkhum".

 Several Chechen historians and Linguists such as A. Tesaev and N. N. Albekov have criticized the term "tukkhum" and its implementation by Mamakaev.
 Albekov especially considers the term destructive to the Chechen nation: